-TOEFL PBT with a score of 450 or above, (The TOEFL PBT should be taken at AUE in order for it to be acceptable).
-OR IELTS Academic, scored at 4.5 or above.
-OR

-The Cambridge Test of advanced English, scored 147 or above.
+TOEFL PBT with a score of 450 or above, OR IELTS Academic, scored at 4.5 or above.
+OR The Cambridge Test of advanced English, scored 147 or above.
 OR

 The City & Guilds International Test of English for Speakers of Other Languages ESOL (IESOL), scored at A2/B1 or above.
 OR